 Hearing Conservation (PDF)

 The Occupational Safety and Health Administration provides information about how the ears receive sounds.
-As sound waves travel through air and reach the ear drum, vibrations occur.
+As sound waves travel through the air and reach the eardrum, vibrations occur.
 Many minute hair cells exist inside the ear, designed to move electrical impulses onward to the auditory nerve, enabling the ear to hear sound.
 An ear with exposure to excessive noise may have damaged hair cells, resulting in hearing loss.

 The Centers for Disease Control and Prevention provides information about how hearing loss can occur.
 Information presented includes details about typical sources of noise, the decibels involved with the noises, and the time of exposure that could lead to damage.